For immediate release:

 Commenting, local SNP MSP Clare Haughey said:

-“Since coming to office, the SNP Scottish Government has taken strong action to support business growth and jobs in South Lanarkshire, helping to keep money in our neighbourhoods and boost our high streets.
+“Since coming to office, the Scottish Government has taken strong action to support business growth and jobs in South Lanarkshire, helping to keep money in our neighbourhoods and boost our high streets.

-“Only the SNP are taking the necessary action to help our local firms – and it is great to see many businesses in Rutherglen and Cambuslang benefitting from rates relief in 2016, with many more about to benefit from the new measures introduced in this year’s budget.”
+“This Scottish Government is taking the necessary action to help our local firms – and it is great to see many businesses in Rutherglen and Cambuslang benefitting from rates relief in 2016, with many more about to benefit from the new measures introduced in this year’s budget.”

 The following table sets out: